-The following dashboard provides a high-level overview of the current condition (service state) of all transport assets owned and maintained by Council.
+Figure 1 provides a high-level overview of the current condition (OCI-asset health) of all transport assets owned and maintained by Council.
 The service state is a numerical score assigned to each major transport component (asset) to represent its current performance (i.e. where is the asset on its lifecycle path).
 Utilising predictive modelling software and associated pavement management techniques, Council is able to simulate each asset's degradation (the transition from one condition state to another through its lifecycle) to predict when assets will reach intervention and require future treatment intervention.

-Refer to Table 5 - Asset Condition Rating Guidelines for condition definitions.
+Refer to Figure 6 - Asset Condition Rating Guidelines for condition definitions.